kontainapp/km/docs/planning/m1/java-start.md

-# Release planning - use case  Acceleration of Java based microservices"
+# Release planning - use case  "Acceleration of Java based microservices"

 This is a working document for "use case 1" ( Acceleration of Java based microservices) from [Kontain Platform Requirments](https://docs.google.com/document/d/1LPeGZEuRdgeGx-fvsZ3Gs8ltYp6xOB7MCk10zFwtpsE/edit#)

+## Status: draft

 ## Goal

-Installable package that allows customers to run their services under Kontain and take snapshots, and then start them from snapshot without java boot warm-up overheade.
+Installable package that allows customers to run their services under Kontain and take snapshots, and then start them from snapshot without Java boot warm-up overhead.

 ## Constraints and assumptions